rwd-pine/pine/README.md

 </a>
 ```

-… or use your way to toggle navigation – just use `data-pine="toggle"` attribute.
+… or create your way to toggle navigation – just use `data-pine="toggle"` attribute.

 **3) Write navigation markup.** It is simple unordered list in `.pine` container.